hpi-schul-cloud/schulcloud-server/apps/server/src/modules/files-storage/README.md

 ## Summary

 This modul is a stand alone files service.
-The service handles the binar files and the files meta data.
+The service handles the binary files and the files meta data.
 It provides upload and download streams.

 The Service is used for deeper and individual authorisation contexts for files.